Studio1HQ/Velt-Examples/spreadsheet/README.md

 # Spreadsheet - Collaborative Spreadsheet Application

 A modern, collaborative spreadsheet application built with Next.js and Velt for real-time collaboration features.
+This sample demonstrates how to integrate Velt's real-time collaboration features into a spreadsheet application.

 <video controls>
   <source src="https://github.com/user-attachments/assets/a55c56d4-a36c-422c-89f3-db0da92e5425" type="video/mp4">